Khasan000/Khasan000/README.md

 - 👋 Hi, I’m @Khasan000.
 - 👀 I’m interested in creating games, although I am just learning programming.
 - 🌱 I’m currently learning in the 9th grade.
-And also at the computer academy 'Step'.
+And also at the computer academy 'TOP'.
 - 💞️ I’m looking to collaborate with more experienced people than me in order to gain experience.
 - 📫 How to reach me: https://vk.com/zon008